vsranjitroshan/vsranjitroshan.github.io/index.md

 =============================================================================
 [Back to Project List](#projectlist)

+**The Bicopter:**<br>
+The bicopter is a drone with four actuators and unlike a quadcopter the lifting thrust is provided by two and the other two actuators do the work of tilting the thruster axis to control roll and yaw motion.<br>
+**The Problem**<br>
-The bicopter is a drone with four actuators and unlike a quadcopter the lifting thrust is provided by two and the other two actuators do the work of tilting the thruster axis to control roll and yaw motion.
-Since aluminium is the primiary material we work with due to material availability, machining and cost effectiveness the circuits often tend to shortcircuit when testing and during crashes.
-In order to do quick testing one cannot keep insulating and removing the insulation all the time to change and tune PID values.
-Hence I designed this circuit with a external relay circuit which once activated by a switch is powered by the controller itself.
+Since aluminium is the primiary material we work with, due to material availability, machining and cost effectiveness the circuits often tend to shortcircuit when testing and during crashes.
+In order to do quick testing one cannot keep insulating and removing the insulation all the time to change and tune PID values.<br>
+**The Solution:**<br>
+Hence I designed this circuit with an external relay circuit which once activated by a switch is powered by the controller itself.
 This can be used as a worst case kill switch but that's the most worst case.

 <iframe src="https://drive.google.com/file/d/1cZzxsjWjvbPHn8EWmUKaTTPfMXSHzwox/preview" width="640" height="480"></iframe>